jamesfoley99/royal-mail-shopify/README.md

 ## Overview

-**royal-mail-shopify**

-Rstudio data wrangling to join Royal Mail Click &amp; Drop manifest data with Shopify order data
+**royal-mail-shopify** is a Rstudio data wrangling script for joining Royal Mail Click & Drop manifest data with Shopify order data.